-The remnants of a polar vortex that brought record-breaking cold to the Baltimore area still lingered Wednesday morning.
-Baltimore Sun photographer Karl Merton Ferron took advantage of the slightly-warmer-but-still-chilly climate to test a cold-weather experiment: freezing soap bubbles.
+Baltimore Sun photographer Karl Merton Ferron took advantage of the slightly-warmer-but-still-chilly polar vortex weather to test a cold-weather experiment: freezing soap bubbles.

 Ferron mixed together 1 1/2 ounces water, 1/2 ounce dishwashing liquid (he used Dawn) and 1/4 ounce honey to create a bubble solution.
 Hexagonal and star-like ice crystals slowly formed within the bubbles as they flew, so Ferron used a bubble wand to catch them and photograph their transformation.
 Later, he found out a plastic trashcan cover did a good job of allowing the bubbles to freeze.